 Select a career

-This Apprenticeship teaches you the skills to provide excellent customer service, and can be applied to hundreds of job roles across many different sectors, from government to telecommunications.
+This Apprenticeship teaches you the skills to provide excellent customer service and can be applied to hundreds of job roles across many different sectors, from the government to telecommunications.

-However, most customer service apprentices doing NVQ Training work in retail, financial services, call centres, hospitality, or sport and recreation.
+However, most Customer Service apprentices doing Training work in retail, financial services, call centres, hospitality, or sport and recreation.

-As a customer service NVQ Training apprentice, you’ll probably work at the front end of an employer’s business activities and regularly assist customers.
+As a Customer Service Apprentice, you’ll probably work at the front end of an employer’s business activities and regularly assist customers.
 Duties will vary between sectors, but in most cases you’ll be making sure that customers are dealt with in a positive, reliable and pleasant way – whether that’s by offering advice, answering questions or handling complaints.